An OpenRefine project is started by importing in some existing data - OpenRefine doesn’t allow you to create a dataset from nothing.

 .db) file saved locally.
 You will need to use an SQL query to import your intended data.

 There are some publicly-accessible databases you can query, such as one provided by Rfam.
-The instructions provided by Rfam can help you understand how to connect to and query from any database.
+The instructions provided by Rfam can help you understand how to connect to and query from other databases.

 If you have a

-.db file, you can supply the path to the file on your computer directly in the “Database” field at the bottom of the form.
+.db file, you can supply the path to the file on your computer in the Database field at the bottom of the form.
 You can leave the rest of the fields blank.

 To import data directly from a database, you will need the database type (such as MySQL), database name, the hostname (either an IP address or the domain that hosts the database), and the port on the host.
-You will need an account authorized for access, and you may need to add OpenRefine's IP address or host to the “allowable hosts” for that account.
-You can find that information by pressing “Test” and getting the IP from the error message that results.
+You will need an account authorized for access, and you may need to add OpenRefine's IP address or host to the "allowable hosts" for that account.
+You can find that information by pressingand getting the IP address from the error message that results.

 You can either connect just once to gather data, or save the connection to use it again later.
-If you press “Connect” without saving, OpenRefine will forget all the information you just entered.
+If you presswithout saving, OpenRefine will forget all the information you just entered.
 If you’d like to save the connection, name your connection in a way you will recognize later.
-Click “Save” and it will appear in the “Saved Connections” list on the left.
-From now on, you can click on the “...” ellipsis to the right of the connection you’ve saved, and click “Connect.”
+Click and it will appear in the list on the left.
+From now on, you can click on the ellipsis to the right of the connection you’ve saved, and click .